Humphrey Gilbert: Military career in Ireland

 In the summer of 1569, Gilbert was eager to participate, pushing westward with his forces across the River Blackwater and joined up with his kinsman to defeat Sir Edmund Butler, the Earl of Ormond's younger brother.
 Violence spread in a confusion from Leinster and across the province of Munster, when the Geraldines of Desmond, led by James FitzMaurice FitzGerald, rose against the incursion.
 Gilbert was then promoted to colonel by Lord Deputy Sidney and was charged with the pursuit of FitzGerald.
 The Geraldines were driven out of Kilmallock but returned to lay siege to Gilbert, who drove off their force in a sally during which his horse was shot from under him and his buckler transfixed with a spear.
-After that initial success, he marched unopposed through Kerry and Connello, taking 30 to 40 castles.

-During the three weeks of this campaign, all Irish were treated without quarter and put to the sword, including women and children.
-Soldier and author Thomas Churchyard described the practice by Gilbert to cow the rebel supporters, utilising the decapitated heads of his Irish enemies:
+After that initial success, he marched unopposed for three weeks through Kerry and Connello, capturing thirty to forty castles.
+During this campaign, Gilbert's forces showed no quarter to all Irish people they came across, including women and children.
+Soldier and author Thomas Churchyard described an intimidation tactic implemented by Gilbert during the campaign:

-Gilbert advocated the killing of Irish non-combatant women and others under the following rationale;
+After the campaign, Gilbert retroactively justified his policy of attacking non-combatants by arguing that "The men of war could not be maintained without their churls and calliackes, old women and those women who milked their Creaghts (cows) and provided their victuals and other necessaries.
+So that the killing of them by the sword was the way to kill the men of war by famine."
 Once Ormond had returned from England and called in his brothers, the Geraldines found themselves outgunned.
 In December 1569, after one of the chief rebels had surrendered, Gilbert was knighted at the hands of Sidney in the ruined FitzMaurice camp, reputedly amid heaps of dead gallowglass warriors.
 A month after Gilbert's return to England FitzMaurice retook Kilmallock with 120 soldiers, defeating the garrison and sacking the town for three days.
 Three years later FitzMaurice surrendered.

 Member of parliament and adventurer

 In 1570, Gilbert returned to England, where he married Anne Ager, daughter of John Ager (alias Aucher, etc.) of Otterden, who bore him six sons and one daughter.
 In 1571, he was elected to the Parliament of England as a member of parliament for Plymouth, Devon, and, in 1572, for Queenborough.
 He argued in favour of the crown prerogative in the matter of royal licenses for purveyance.
-In business affairs, he involved himself in an alchemical project with Smith, hoping for iron to be transmuted into copper and antimony, and lead into mercury..
+In business affairs, he involved himself in an alchemical project with Smith, hoping for iron to be transmuted into copper and antimony, and lead into mercury.